-Even before Santa was allowed to fly the sleigh he had to spend hours training and practicing at the controls and learn what to inspect during pre-flight, how to properly hook up the reindeer and board and care for them as well.
-The training should include how to professionally operate the forklift within the confines of or the outside of your facility.
+Even before Santa was allowed to fly the sleigh he had to spend hours training and practicing at the controls and learning what to inspect during pre-flight, how to properly hook up the reindeer and board, and care for them as well.
+The training should include how to professionally operate the forklift within the confines of or outside of your facility.
 You need to know how to inspect the vehicle before operating which must be done at the beginning of each shift and how to properly red tag out of service if needed so someone else won’t operate an unsafe vehicle.
 You also need to be aware of the capacity of your forklift.
 How much weight can it lift safely without tipping over?
 Yes, tipping over.
 If you lift beyond what your forklift can handle or shift in the wrong direction it all, including yourself will tip over.

 Forklifts are the workhorse for every facility in every trade or industry.
-They are NOT toys and NOT to ever be used in horseplay.
-Santa pays an enormous annual workers compensation premium and doesn’t need your help to increase it any time soon.
+They are NOT toys and are NOT to ever be used in horseplay.
+Santa pays an enormous annual workers’ compensation premium and doesn’t need your help to increase it any time soon.
 So now the elves will be trained as follows:

 - Never operate any powered industrial truck that you have NOT been trained or certified to operate.
 You need to be certified to operate by a trained instructor.

 - Certification is achieved by first completing a classroom training session using a combination of written materials, videos, and instruction.
-Document all training with signatures of those attended and the material covered and keep.
+Document all training with signatures of those who attended and the material covered and keep.

 - Upon completion of the classroom segment, the candidate takes a road test operating the vehicle.
 Some think you need to set up some sort of obstacle course as part of the road test.
 I want to make sure my elves can pull or put away pallets and load trucks.
 That’s what I actually test them on.
 Again, document.

-- NEVER use your forklift to transport people, as a piece of exercise equipment, like a ladder, like a racecar or drag racer and NEVER use it for horseplay.
+- NEVER use your forklift to transport people, as a piece of exercise equipment, like a ladder, like a racecar or drag racer, and NEVER use it for horseplay.